-To you, dear teachers, your exemplar St. John Bosco gives this admonition and reminder: "The teacher who is seen only in the classroom and nowhere else, is a teacher and nothing more; but let him go with his boys to recreation and he becomes a brother."
-[Add personal experiences as goalie coach for Sacred Heart-Griffin High School Hockey Club.]
+To you, dear teachers, your exemplar gives this admonition and reminder: "The teacher who is seen only in the classroom and nowhere else, is a teacher and nothing more; but let him go with his boys to recreation and he becomes a brother."
 If you share in the joys and interests of your students they will know that you love them and will then better learn from you.
 Do not seek to be simply a teacher, but seek to be a fellow disciple of the Lord, a mentor and a guide to the young.